Rooted in Ranch History

 Driven by Passion for Good, Clean, and Fair Food

 Jacqueline Chalmers' passion for good, clean, and fair food prompted her to follow her pungent, tasty dreams of producing fresh, locally grown garlic for Southern Albertans.

 Jackie and family came to the New Oxley Ranche in 2006 from the Millarville area, where the family had ranched for nearly a century.
 Once settled, Jackie felt the urge to start growing a product she could sell within the region.

 Her first commercial garlic crop was harvested in 2010.
 After great success in her first few years, Jackie has expanded production on her garlic farm, and increased distribution from Calgary to Lethbridge and everywhere in between.

-Jackie is also the driving force behind the Southern Alberta Slow Food Convivium.
+Jackie was the driving force behind the Southern Alberta Slow Food Convivium.